giosue02/tpsit-notes/content/posts/usecase-diagram.en.md

 Identify generalisation and extension relationships:

 - specialise use cases that have many alternative scenarios
-- linking new use cases to the original ones by means of generalisation or <<extend>> relationships
+- linking new use cases to the original ones by means of generalisation or "extend" relationships

 Identify inclusion relations:

 - identify common parts in different use cases
-- linking use cases sharing a common part to the new use case (representing the shared behaviour) by means of the <<include>> association
+- linking use cases sharing a common part to the new use case (representing the shared behaviour) by means of the "include" association

 # Examples of Use Case Diagrams